jonnyzar/OSCP_CheatSheets/Cheat_Sheets/AD_cheatsheet.md

 * Kerberos brute-force
 * ASREPRoast
 * Kerberoasting
+* Pass the hash
-* Pass the key
+* Pass the Ticket
+* Overpass the Hash
 * Pass the ticket
 * Silver ticket
 * Golden ticket

 ## Brute Force ASREP roast

-* Sometimes remote access if possible if PREAUTH is misconfigure.
-Just try bruteforcing if
-* Important: need list of valid users!
-Check users using: `kerbrute userenum ...`
 * To get user list of users use: `enum4linux`
+* If local access is give then use Rubeus: `Rubeus.exe asreproast`

 ```